gusbemacbe/suru-plus/README.md

 * MIT © Twemoji by Twitter Team.

 <hr>
-<sup>1</sup> Gravit Designer has a special agreement with Icons 8 and allows the Pro user of Gravit Designer to use any icon without attribution and to sublicence under an open source licence.
+<sup>1</sup> Gravit Designer has a special agreement with Icons 8 and allows the Pro user of Gravit Designer to use any icon without attribution and to sub-licence under an open source licence.
 See the <a href="https://discuss.gravit.io/t/licence-of-icons/2767">topic here</a>.